DataDog/documentation/content/en/tracing/trace_collection/library_injection.md

 <div class="alert alert-info">Tracing library injection in containers is in beta.</a></div>

-When your Agent and services are running in Docker containers on the same host, Datadog injects the tracing library by using a preload library that overrides calls to `execve`.
-Datadog also uses a `runc` shim that intercepts container creation and configures the initial process launched in a Docker container.
+When your Agent and services are running in Docker containers on the same host, Datadog injects the tracing library by using a preload library that overrides calls to `execve`, intercepts container creation, and configures the initial process launched in a Docker container.

 Any newly started processes are intercepted and the specified instrumentation library is injected into the services.